Stewardship at Saint Ambrose

 Stewardship calls us to develop and utilize these gifts, along with our time and treasure, to us grow in holiness and build God’s Kingdom.
 As a community of faith we will help each member develop an appreciation of the gifts of time, talent and treasure and to create opportunities to empower and engage our members in service to the Lord and our parish community.
 Saint Ambrose Parish is a community committed to a vibrant culture of stewardship, collaboration and engagement.

 What is Stewardship?

-Becoming a good Stewardship at Saint Ambrose Parish:
+Becoming a Good Steward at Saint Ambrose Parish:

 - Care and Compassion Ministries focus on service and helping those in our community

-- Catechesis and Conversion Ministries focus growing to a more deep faith life
+- Catechesis and Conversion Ministries focus growing a deeper faith life

 - Celebration Ministries focus on becoming more involved in the Mass